link1905/system-design-101/content/docs/system-administration/system-deployment/deployment-strategies.md

 c -> s.s1
 ```

-When a new version is released,
+When a new version is ready for release,
-it will be set up in the inactive environment.
+it is deployed to the inactive environment (Green).

 ```d2
 s: Service {